June in Basel used to mean two parallel pilgrimages.

 Miami vs. Basel vs. Paris

-Design Miami Paris (when scheduled) targets European decorative arts buyers.
+Design Miami Paris (when scheduled) targets European decorative-arts buyers.

 Basel in June remains the appointment for collectors who already travel for Art Basel and want design without a separate transatlantic trip.
+After 2025, design hunting requires MAZE, church salons, and dealer appointments rather than one tent map.

 How to Work the Week Now